-- Take the Train - Trains leave regularly from London's Paddington Station to Windsor & Eton Central.
-A round trip costs about £10.
+- Take the train - Trains leave regularly from London's Paddington Station to Windsor & Eton Central.
 The castle, a short walk from the station, dominates the town and is impossible to miss.
 The trip takes between 25 and 40 minutes depending upon the train you choose.

-- Drive: Windsor Castle is 24 miles from Central London.
+- By car: Windsor Castle is 24 miles from Central London.
 Take the A4 and M4 to Junction 6 then follow signs for Windsor town center and parking.

-- Bus: Green Line buses (701 and 702) leave hourly from Victoria station, stopping at Windsor Castle and Legoland Windsor.
+- By bus: Green Line buses (701 and 702) leave hourly from Victoria station, stopping at Windsor Castle and Legoland Windsor.

 03 of 16

 Warner Brothers Studio Tour London: The Making of Harry Potter

 If you've ever wanted to walk in the footsteps of your favorite film characters or look behind the scenes at how all the special effects are accomplished, Warner Brothers' Harry Potter attraction at its Leavesden studios, 20 miles northwest of London is a must see.
 And if you or members of your family are Harry Potter fans, this is a definite "don't miss".